 Chinese researchers realized an elementary link of a quantum repeater based on absorptive quantum memories (QMs) and demonstrated the multiplexed quantum repeater for the first time.
 On June 2nd, 2021, the work was published in Nature.

 The fundamental task of a quantum network is to distribute quantum entanglement between two remote locations.
 However, the transmission loss of optical fiber has limited the distance of entanglement distribution to approximately 100 km on the ground.
 Quantum repeaters can overcome this difficulty by dividing long-distance transmission into several short-distance elementary links.
-The entanglement of two end nodes of each link is created firstly.
+The entanglement of two end nodes of each link is created first.
 Then the entanglement distance is gradually expanded through entanglement swapping between each link.

 Previously, an elementary link of a quantum repeater has been realized in cold atomic ensembles and single quantum systems.
 These demonstrations are all based on emissive QMs, in which the entangled photons are emitted from QMs.
 Quantum repeaters constructed by emissive QMs have simple structures, but poor compatibilities.
 It is of great challenge to support deterministic entanglement sources and multiplexed operations simultaneously, which are two key technologies to enhance the entanglement distribution rate.
 Quantum repeaters based on absorptive QMs can overcome such limitations because they separate the quantum memories and the entangled photon sources.

 They built an elementary link with an intermediate station and two nodes at the ends.
 Each node contains an absorptive QM with a bandwidth of 1GHz and a bandwidth-matched EPPS.
 In each node, one entangled photon of each photon pair was stored in the “Sandwich-like” QM while the other was transmitted to the middle station for joint Bell-state measurement (BSM).
 A successful entanglement swapping operation was heralded by the successful click of BSM.
-The entanglement between two QMs 3.5 meters apart was established with a fidelity of approximately 80.4%, although there weren’t any direct interactions between two remote QMs.
+The entanglement between two QMs 3.5 meters (11.5 feet) apart was established with a fidelity of approximately 80.4%, although there weren’t any direct interactions between two remote QMs.
 Four temporal modes were employed in this demonstration of an elementary link of a quantum repeater, accelerating the entanglement distribution rate by four times.

 Prof. ZHOU Zongquan said: “The use of absorptive quantum memory is expected to achieve high efficiency quantum repeater and quantum network in the future, and further promote the communication between ‘Cowherd and Weaver Girl’ in the quantum world.”